 Environmental Policy Score: 6 France has a poor performance record with respect to environmental targets.
-Its good performance on carbon emissions is due to the importance of nuclear power in France, whereas other areas related to energy efficiency, such as insulation technology, have been neglected.
+Its good performance on carbon emissions is due to the importance of nuclear power in France.
+In contrast, areas related to energy efficiency, such as insulation technology, have been neglected.
 Environmental policies have continued to be subordinated to sectoral policies which are considered more important.
 When economic interests and environment protections clash, economic interests tend to prevail.
-Environmental interest groups and government ministries (although established comparatively early) do not play a decisive role in policymaking.
+While people's awareness of environmental issues has increased, environmental interest groups and government ministries (although established comparatively early) still do not play a decisive role in policymaking.
 Former President Sarkozy, who launched an ambitious environmental plan, later considerably downgraded his ambitions.
-Even at the time of writing, when the government coalition is comprised of Socialists and Greens, the influence of the latter is minimal.
+The influence of the Greens, which participated in government between 2012 and 2014, has been minimal.

 Lobbyists and pressure groups in favor of the status quo or of the interests of business are much more influential.
 Environmental requirements are perceived as a source of additional costs and rarely as an incentive for innovation and competitiveness.
-The latest example has been the withdrawal of the so-called eco-tax on the road transportation of goods in October 2014, which was driven by fears of a truckdrivers' protest.
-The bill on the "energetic transition" which was adopted in October 2014 doesn't do much to curtail the dominance of nuclear energy as its contribution to the overall needs is capped at 50% of the total.
+The latest example was the October 2014 withdrawal of the so-called ecotax on truck transported goods, which was driven by fears of truck driver protests.
+A bill on energy transition, which was adopted in July 2015, plans to reduce the share of nuclear power in total energy production from 75% to 50% by 2025, whereas renewable energy sources should represent 40% instead of the 12.5% seen today.
+As for energy savings, it has been announced that the isolation of buildings will become compulsory.
+It remains to be seen if these ambitious targets will be supported by consequential policies.
+Up to the recent Volkswagen scandal, the government had refused to deviate from incentives for diesel cars, as French companies have a marked preference for diesel engines.
+Following pressure from a more sensitive public, the government has decided to put an end to the tax privilege it affords diesel fuel.